Creating fire by hand drill in Namibia

 • Dry Fig wood and False Marula are second-best

-• A combination of Grewia sp. spindle and Commiphora sp. hearth works well in dryer parts of savannah biomes
+• Combining Grewia sp. spindle and Commiphora sp. hearth works well in dryer parts of savannah biomes.

-• Dry elephant dung is the best tinder available and can also be used for transporting fire and as an insect repellent.
+• Dry elephant dung is the best tinder available.
+It can also be used for transporting fire and as an insect repellent.

 We appreciate your opinion